In this tutorial about significant figures, we will cover their definition, relevant guidelines, and historical context.

 We can trace the first usage of significant figures to a few hundred years after Arabic numerals entered Europe, around 1400 BCE.
 At this time, the term described the nonzero digits positioned to the left of a given value’s rightmost zeros.

 Only in modern times did we implement sig figs in accuracy measurements.
 The degree of accuracy, or precision, within a number affects our perception of that value.
 For instance, the number 1200 exhibits accuracy to the nearest 100 digits, while 1200.15 measures to the nearest one hundredth of a digit.
 These values thus differ in the accuracies that they display.
-Their amounts of significant figures–2 and 6, respectively–determine these accuracies.
+Their amounts of sig figs–2 and 6, respectively–determine these accuracies.

 It’s important to recognize that in science, almost all numbers have units of measurement and that measuring things can result in different degrees of precision.
 For example, if you measure the mass of an item on a balance that can measure to 0.1 g, the item may weigh 15.2 g (3 sig figs).
 If another item is measured on a balance with 0.01 g precision, its mass may be 30.30 g (4 sig figs).
 Yet a third item measured on a balance with 0.001 g precision may weigh 23.271 g (5 sig figs).
 If we wanted to obtain the total mass of the three objects by adding the measured quantities together, it would not be 68.771 g.
 This level of precision would not be reasonable for the total mass, since we have no idea what the mass of the first object is past the first decimal point, nor the mass of the second object past the second decimal point.

 The sum of the masses is correctly expressed as 68.8 g, since our precision is limited by the least certain of our measurements.
 In this example, the number of significant figures is not determined by the fewest significant figures in our numbers; it is determined by the least certain of our measurements (that is, to a tenth of a gram).
-The significant figures rules for addition and subtraction is necessarily limited to quantities with the same units.
+The rules for addition and subtraction is necessarily limited to quantities with the same units.

 Multiplication and division are a different ballgame.
 Since the units on the numbers we’re multiplying or dividing are different, following the precision rules for addition/subtraction don’t make sense.
 We are literally comparing apples to oranges.
 Instead, our answer is determined by the measured quantity with the least number of significant figures, rather than the precision of that number.